suyjuris/obst/README.md

 * The background of coloured nodes is not white, but a very washed-out version of their colour
 * Arrows do not end precisely where the border begins, but a tiny bit later
 * Interpolation is not linear.
 Instead it is smoothed out a bit.
-* Labels are offset by a subpixel amount to make the glyph texture map exactly onto the screen pixels.
-But that is only for the start and end points of an animation, the others are interpolated normally so that the animation feels smooth.